xamarin/xamarin-forms-samples/WebServices/TodoAzureAuthADB2CClientFlow/README.md

 1. Update Constants.cs, in the PCL project.
 1. In the iOS project, update Info.plist to include the URL scheme.
 1. In the Android project, update AndroidManifest.xml to include the URL scheme.
-1. In the UWP project, update Package.appxmanifest to include the URL scheme.

 Author
 ------